|

 He gets along with all the horses we've ridden with, and is never a problem in a group.

 After letting him settle in for a couple of days we took our first ride of an hour.
-He was alert but congenial and cooperative.

 Since that day we've had a dozen 3-hour plus rides and several jaunts, one out alone.